adelhpour/SBNE/docs/auto.rst

 b) The novel layout algorithm
 =============================

-If you :ref:`Build <installation:Build from Source>` SBNE with disabled ``USE_GRAPHVIZ`` option, it uses the new algorithm we have developed here to to set the position and dimensions of each graphical object in the network of an SBML model.
+If you :ref:`Build <installation:Build from Source>` SBNE with disabled ``USE_GRAPHVIZ`` option, it uses the new algorithm we have developed here to set the position and dimensions of each graphical object in the network of an SBML model.
 This algorithm is described in detail in the following:

 Basic idea
 ----------